pcyin/dire/README.md

+**This Repo is deprecated, please refer to https://github.com/CMUSTRUDEL/DIRE for latest updates **

 # Neural Variable Renaming

 This repository contains the neural variable renaming model `DIRE` from our ASE 2019 paper *DIRE: A Neural Approach to Decompiled Identifier Renaming*.